duncandc/Illustris_Shapes/README.md

 # Illustris Galaxy Shapes

-A project to measure galaxy and halko shapes/orientations in the Illustris Simulations.
+This is a project to measure galaxy and halo shapes/orientations in the Illustris Simulations.

 ## Requirements